-Moonlight On The River CD features all mountain dulcimer.
+Moonlight On The River CD features mountain dulcimer on every cut.
 Sound clips, CDs, and downloads are available at popular music websites.
 Rizzetta at CD Baby.
 For the original Trapezoid: Trapezoid at CD Baby.
 See the Recordings page for all the Rizzetta CDs.

 See the Canoes & Kayaks page for a FREE and newly updated PDF on canoe and kayak flotation, rescue, and safety.
-The book CANOE AND KAYAK BUILDING THE LIGHT AND EASY WAY, available at bookstores and online book sellers, is helping home builders make their own ultra light weight canoes.
-A free supplemental PDF has more on making kayak paddles.
+You will also find a supplemental PDF on making kayak paddles.
+A new photo article, KEVLAR CANOE REPAIR PROJECT, is on repairing Kevlar, carbon, or fiberglass hulls.
+Also, the book CANOE AND KAYAK BUILDING THE LIGHT AND EASY WAY, available at bookstores and online, is helping home builders make their own ultra light weight canoes.
+See more on the Canoes & Kayaks page.